 - 6 tablespoons ice water (optional) - with 1 tablespoon lemon juice or apple cider vinegar

-Chill to make for easier handling and give the fat time to firm up again before rolling.
-Divide into nearly equal parts, roll into 2 crusts.
+- Chill to make for easier handling and give the fat time to firm up again before rolling.
+Divide into equal parts and roll into 2 crusts.